Dev-Friends-DAO/docs/docs/guidelines/roles.md

 - **Governor**<br />
 responsible for the DFD's overall directions and decisions.<br />
-Governors who created the DFD foundation are called as "Initial Governors"
+Governors who created the DFD foundation are called as **Initial Governors**.
 - **Hacker**<br />
 subDAO role. responsible for the development of a subDAO's product.
 - **Hipster**<br />